Rarst/release-belt/README.md

 ```

 If authentication is enabled, Release Belt home page will automatically generate `auth.json` boilerplate for you to use.

+As seen in the example above, Release Belt optionally supports the ability to exempt a specific IP addresses or a range of IP addresses (specified with an IP/netmask) from having to authenticate.
+This is configured with a `http.whitelist` array.

 ## F.A.Q.